 The Company of installers were aware of these rules and 1 & 2 were applied.

-It is worth noting that a number of the companies initially contacted wanted an up front payment of £250 to carry out the survey and the fee was only refundable if you entered into a contract with them, so if your property for some reason was found to be unsuitable or you changed you mind for any reason, you would be out of pocket by £250.00 straight away. so Check this before you commit .
+It is worth noting that a number of the companies initially contacted wanted an up front payment of £250 to carry out the survey and the fee was only refundable if you entered into a contract with them, so if your property for some reason was found to be unsuitable or you changed you mind for any reason, you would be out of pocket by £250.00 straight away.
+So check this before you commit.

 Our property was inspected/surveyed and found to be suitable although it was made clear that we would want a new 'consumer unit' to meet the latest standards our existing unit was 25 years old and although very serviceable was not deemed suitable when forming part of the new Photovoltaic system as it was not fitted with RCD breakers.